BabakShah/FSD-StoreFront/README.md

 # Full Stack Developer Project:-StoreFront
- Hello, in this project I built an Amazon-like Storefront application using Node.js and MySQL.
+Hello there, in this project I built an Amazon-like Storefront application using Node.js and MySQL.

 ## Table Creation Using MySQL